pragma-/Plang/README.md

      Error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Integer

 Let's return to the `add` function.
-To specify the type of the return value, you can place a type annotation, prefixed with an arrow, just before the function body:
+To explicitly specify the type of the return value, you can place a type annotation, prefixed with an arrow, just before the function body:

     > fn add(a: Real, b: Real) -> Real { a + b }; print(type(add))